-Recently Chun, Kailath & Lev-Ari14(CKL for short) presented a Toeplitz QR factorization algorithm (or family of algorithms) based on the fact that R is a Cholesky factor of the matrix A^TA , and this matrix has low displacement rank.
+Recently Chun, Kailath & Lev-Ari [14] (CKL for short) presented a Toeplitz QR factorization algorithm (or family of algorithms) based on the fact that R is a Cholesky factor of the matrix $A^T A$ , and this matrix has low displacement rank.
 They were able to interpret the BBH algorithm in this context, and show that it is closely related to the CKL algorithm.
-The algorithms have similar operation counts - we shall not be specific because the operation counts depend on details such as whether "fast" Givens transformations23 are used.
+The algorithms have similar operation counts - we shall not be specific because the operation counts depend on details such as whether "fast" Givens transformations [23] are used.
 Because the algorithms are so closely related, it is not surprising that the CKL algorithm has a nice parallel implementation similar to that of the BBH algorithm.

-Chun et al14 claim that the CKL algorithm has "better numerical properties" than the BBH algorithm because the CKL algorithm uses less hyperbolic transformations (and correspondingly more circular transformations) than the BBH algorithm.
-However, in the absence of numerical evidence, we doubt this claim.
-Equation (7) suggests that the critical factor, at least for the BBH algorithm, is the condition of $R_b^T R_b$, which is dependent on the original Toeplitz matrix A but not on the number of hyperbolic transformations performed by the algorithm.
+It might be supposed that the CKL algorithm would have better numerical properties than the BBH algorithm because the CKL algorithm uses less hyperbolic transformations (and correspondingly more circular transformations) than the BBH algorithm.
+However, this is not necessarily the case.
+Equation (3.3) suggests that the critical factor, at least for the BBH algorithm, is the condition of $R_b^T R_b$ , which is dependent on the original Toeplitz matrix A but not on the number of hyperbolic transformations performed by the algorithm.
 There is no need to invoke several hyperbolic transformations as a cause of instability when a single one is sufficient.
 As an analogy, we mention that the presence of just one large multiplier during Gaussian elimination without pivoting is sufficient to cause instability.

-Cybenko19 has recently suggested a quite different Toeplitz orthogonalization algorithm.
-His algorithm finds \bar{R} and Q such that $A\bar{R}=Q$, and is based on a generalization of the "lattice" algorithm, ^{17,30,43} which solves the same problem when A is restricted to have a special structure.
-Cybenko suggests that his algorithm could have the same good numerical properties as the lattice algorithm.
-18 This is plausible, but it would be useful to have theoretical or empirical confirmation.
+Cybenko [19] has recently suggested a quite different Toeplitz orthogonalization algorithm.
+His algorithm finds $\overline{R}$ and Q such that $A\overline{R} = Q$ , and is based on a generalization of the "lattice" algorithm [17, 30, 43], which solves the same problem when A is restricted to have a special structure.
+Because Cybenko's algorithm uses orthogonalization with respect to a non-Euclidean inner product, its numerical properties are uncertain.

 The comparison of Cybenko's algorithm with the BBH and CKL algorithms is analogous to the comparison of Levinson's algorithm with the Bareiss algorithm.
-Cybenko's algorithm uses less arithmetic operations and probably has better numerical properties, but it is less well suited to parallel implementation because it requires the evaluation of inner products.
+Cybenko's algorithm uses less arithmetic operations and has different numerical properties, but it is less well suited to parallel implementation because it requires the evaluation of inner products.